poult-lab/daily-word/english_words_ learning.md

 01.offset  [ˈɒfset]

 [verb] {~ sth (against sth)} Prices have risen in order to offset the increased cost of materials.

+/ Alex Johnson, who owns 10 Auntie Anne’s Pretzels and Cinnabon locations around the San Francisco Bay Area, told the Associated Press that the [wage increase will cost him about $470,000](https://apnews.com/article/california-fast-food-minimum-wage-a04c2e559b09cbcd26dd5702e0755a83) a year and require him to raise menu prices between 5 and 15 percent to offset the additional costs.

 "to use one cost, payment or situation in order to cancel or reduce the effect of another"